mui/material-ui/docs/pages/blog/2023-phuket-retreat.md

 ---
 title: Together Week lands in Phuket, Thailand
 description: The latest team retreat left MUIers feeling more connected and invigorated than ever.
-Here's how it went down...
+Here's how it went down.
 date: 2023-11-30T00:00:00.000Z
 authors: ['mikailaread']
 card: true